-Development of the Cell Pouch System for the Treatment of Diabetes
+Development of the Cell Pouch System Platform for the Treatment of Diabetes / T1D

-According to the International Diabetes Federation, there are approximately 463 million people worldwide with diabetes, and nearly 10% of these individuals have type 1 (insulin-dependent) diabetes (https://www.idf.org/aboutdiabetes/what-is-diabetes/facts-figures.html).
+According to the International Diabetes Federation (IDF), there are approximately 463 million people worldwide with diabetes, and nearly 10% of these individuals have T1D (insulin-dependent) diabetes where the cells in the pancreas that control blood sugar levels through release of insulin have stopped functioning or have died allowing blood sugar levels to rise resulting in short and long term effects of the disease.
 The primary treatment for subjects with T1D is insulin injections by needle or insulin pump.
-The life of a patient with diabetes is consumed with attempting to control blood sugar levels to minimize the severe effects of diabetes, which include heart and kidney disease, blindness, and amputations.
-There is a significant need to improve the treatment of diabetic patients and to improve the quality of life of these individuals.
-Sernova believes the Cell Pouch System may provide a significant improvement in the quality of life of patients as well as an improvement in the potential efficacy and reduction of diabetes-related side effects in these patients.
-The goal of a cell therapy approach is to replace the islets lost in the pancreas of diabetic patients in a retrievable device to return their blood sugar status to a healthy state and to improve their quality of life.
+The life of a patient with diabetes is consumed with the constant attempt to control blood sugar levels to minimize both the acute effects of hypoglycemia and severe long-term effects of diabetes, which include heart and kidney disease, blindness, and amputations.
+There is a critical need to improve the treatment of diabetic patients and to improve the quality of life of these individuals.
+Sernova believes the Cell Pouch System may provide a significant improvement in the quality of life of patients as well as an improvement in the potential efficacy and reduction of diabetes-related side effects in these patients relative to the current standard of care of insulin by needle injection or pump.
+The goal of the cell therapy approach for T1D is to replace the insulin-producing cells of diabetic patients that have been lost from the pancreas and transplanting them into a retrievable device to produce insulin and other regulatory hormones to improve the quality of life of patients with the ultimate goal to return patient's blood sugar status to a healthy state.
+Our goal is to provide patients with T1D with improvement in control of their diabetes and ultimately a 'functional cure' to this disease.

-Sernova's lead program is the clinical development of the Cell Pouch and cell therapy technologies for the treatment of patients with insulin-dependent diabetes.
-By way of background, for diabetic patients with severe hypoglycemia unawareness, aside from the use of daily insulin injections, portal vein transplantation is the only cell-based treatment currently available.
-This approach involves the transplantation of pancreatic islets, often from multiple donors, which are infused into a patient's portal vein in the liver, followed by life-long administration of immunosuppressive drugs to inhibit rejection of the transplant.
+Our most advanced research program involves the clinical development and validation of the Cell Pouch and cell therapy technologies for the treatment of patients with T1D who suffer from severe life-threatening hypoglycemia unawareness.
+Currently, portal vein transplantation is a first-generation cell therapy approach that involves the transplantation of pancreatic donor islets, often from multiple donors, which are infused into a patient's portal vein in the liver, followed by administration of systemic immunosuppressive drugs to inhibit rejection of the transplant.
+The portal vein transplantation, a research application, is the only alternative cell therapy treatment available for these patients as insulin injections do not treat the severe hypoglycemic episodes.